Leon Chechemian: (C) from Stevens

 Charles Isaac Stevens was consecrated on 6 March 1879 by Richard Williams Morgan, assisted by Frederick George Lee and Dr John Thomas Seccombe.

 Morgan had been consecrated at Marholm in Northamptonshire, England on 6 March 1874 by Jules Ferrette.
 Ferrette (originally a Roman Catholic priest) claimed to have been consecrated as a bishop in 1866 by the Syrian Orthodox bishop of Damascus, MV Bedros, who later (1872) became Maran Mar Ignatius Peter IV (or III) of Antioch, known as "Peter the Humble", the Syrian Orthodox patriarch.

 Lee and Seccombe, together with Thomas Mossman were the three founders and leaders of the Order of Corporate Reunion.
 The three of them claimed to have been secretly consecrated (c.
 1877) as bishops.
 There has been much speculation and conjecture as to who their consecrators were.
-Owing to the secrecy that long surrounded these consecrations, it may be difficult definitively to establish the facts.
+Owing to the secrecy that long surrounded these consecrations, it may be difficult to establish the facts definitively.
 However, the website of the Order of Corporate Reunion (as at 2015 led by Peter Paul Brennan) asserts that the consecrators were Dominicus Agostina (cardinal patriarch of Venice), Luigi Nazari di Caliana (archbishop of Milan), Vincentius Moretti (a cardinal), and Ignatios Ghiurekian (a Byzantine archbishop and abbot-general of Ordo Mechitaristarum Venetiarum from the island of St Lazarus near Venice), and that they acted with the authority of Pope Pius IX.